Understanding Hydrocephalus in Adults

 People who have ETV are carefully monitored throughout their lives and must be watched diligently.
 If symptoms of hydrocephalus return, medical attention must be sought.

-It is very important that patients understand that ETV may not be a permanent cure for hydrocephalus and may not be recommended because the chances for success could be low.
+It is very important that people understand that ETV may not be a permanent cure for hydrocephalus and may not be recommended because the chances for success could be low.

-Is ETV the Prefered Treatment for Hydrocephalus: Dr. Abhaya Kulkarni provides an overview of the procedure, who is most likely to benefit from the procedure, and the risks and benefits associated with the procedure.
+Is ETV the Preferred Treatment for Hydrocephalus?
+Dr. Abhaya Kulkarni provides an overview of the procedure, who is most likely to benefit from the procedure, and the risks and benefits associated with the procedure.